 In January 2009, I gave birth to a baby girl; I became a mother.
 I was totally unprepared for the psychological and emotional upheaval that followed.
 My sense of self, my closest relationships, my experience of the world, and even my role as an artist/photographer were abruptly in shift.
 At the same time I was trying to reconcile the new me, I was battling the internal and external pressure to conform to conventional models of motherhood.
-I created this series as a way to process my feelings as a new mother and to catalogue its complexities.
+I created this series of self-portraits as a way to process my feelings as a new mother and to catalogue its complexities.

 Through the Night

 This is a series of self-portraits that I made during the time I was breastfeeding my son.
 I used long exposures to capture my experience as a mother trying to cope with the exhaustive and repetitive demands of an infant who was not yet sleeping through the night.